Stephen Ojiambo Wandera, PhD

 Biography

-His research focuses on vulnerable populations including children, women, and older population in Uganda.
+His research focuses on vulnerable populations: older persons, children, and in Uganda.
 Among the ageing population, he focuses on inequalities in health and access to healthcare among older persons in Uganda.
 He also explores social determinants of health for older persons in sub-Saharan Africa.
 Recently (2021), he conducted a Scoping Review of “Cognitive Stimulation Therapy for older people with Dementia in Africa”.
 In 2018-2019, he led the first survey on ageism against older persons in Uganda, which led to diverse policy dialogues in Uganda.
 As a CARTA re-entry grantee (2017-2018), he investigated the “Determinants of HIV Testing among older persons in Uganda”.
 His PhD research (2012-2016) focused on “Disparities in health and access to healthcare among older persons in Uganda”.
-He aims to use experimental or intervention research designs in future to address the health needs of older persons in Africa.
+He aims to use experimental or intervention research designs in the future to address the health needs of older persons in Africa.

-He has published 25 peer-reviewed journal articles and 7 book chapters and several technical reports on population aging, intimate partner violence and sexual and reproductive health: https://www.ncbi.nlm.nih.gov/pubmed/?term=wandera+stephen.
+He has published about 50 peer-reviewed journal articles, 7 book chapters, and several technical reports on population aging, intimate partner violence, and sexual and reproductive health.
+He recently edited a book on Ageing and Health in sub-Saharan Africa.

-He has attracted funding (over USD 500,000), supervised 7 masters and 66 undergraduate students.
-He is a mixed-methods researcher, trainer of Nvivo, STATA, SPSS, and an Associate Editor for BMC Public Health.
+He has attracted funding (over USD 750,000), supervised 10 master’s and 66 undergraduate students.
+He is a mixed-methods researcher, trainer of Nvivo, STATA, SPSS, and an Associate Editor for BMC Public Health, Journal of Global Ageing and the International Journal of Public Health.
 He is a member of the TASO Research and Ethics Committee (2018-2021).
+He is a former member of the WHO Ethics Research Committee.

-He holds a PhD in Population Studies (major: Population Ageing), MSc.
+He holds a PhD in Population Studies (major: Population Ageing), 3 master’s degrees: MSc.
 Global Issues in Gerontology and Ageing (University of Stirling, UK), M.A.
 Contextualized Pastoral Ministry (Lancaster Bible College, PA, USA), MSc.
 Population and Reproductive Health (MAK) and a BSc.
 Population Studies (major: Population Health).

 Education